wbreeze/transmigration/docs/index.md

       your cell phone keypad.
     * It will be a temporary Apple ID password, so it must have a digit and a capital letter.
-      But don't use it yet.
-Don't change your Apple ID password just yet.
+      But don't use it yet!
+    * Don't change your Apple ID password yet.
 1. Use iTunes to copy the latest KeePass database(s) to iPhone and iPad.
     * MiniKeePass will accept your KeepassX `.kdbx` files.
 1. Use iTunes to back-up iPhone and iPad to MacBook.